scambier/tic80-typescript/README.md

 - Ensure that your code is compiled to `build/compiled.js`.
 This tool does **not** perform the compilation from `ts` to `js`.
 - Run `npm start` to compress your code (to `build/compressed.js` by default) and launch your game.

+## Code size with different compression options

+- Default compiled file, straight from TypeScript: 100% of code size
+- With indent level of 1 and comments removed: 71%
+- Compressed: 55%
+- Compressed and mangled: 44%

+(Your mileage may vary.)

 ## Requirements

 NodeJS 6+, TypeScript